codenibler/hardware_wallet_rebalancer/README.md

 Enter new EUR top-up amount [0]:
 ```

 Press Enter for no deposit.
-For unattended checks, use:
+For a non-interactive, zero-deposit check, use:

 ```bash
 python main.py --no-prompt